fr3nz99/MCMC-and-Bayesian-Analysis/README.md

 This work has been done as second homework for Bayesian Statistics course.

-Attached there are the pdf of the analysis (written in R Markdown), the dataset, the function used in the R's jags function and the .Rmd file.
+Attached there are the pdf of the analysis (written in R Markdown), the dataset, the function used in the R's jags function, the .Rmd file and the mentioned paper (Carlin and Gelfand - 1991).

 The analysis is divided in two parts: